All Episodes

 No, go ahead, finish.

-In two thousand ten, they approved the Uranium One deal.
+In 2010, they approved the Uranium-1 deal.

-So a good question is if you know that there are those three black check marks against Russia, right?
+So a good question is: if you know that there are those three black check marks against Russia, right, corruption, possible influence peddling with the Clintons, and the assistance to Iran, did you let all these things go?

-You know, Congress really has to get to.
+That's the national security question that Congress really has to get to.

-And Sarah, it gets confusing for people because you know, this is separate and apart from all the other stories that you guys have been breaking.
+And Sarah, it gets confusing for people because, you know, this is separate and apart from all the other stories that you guys have been breaking.

-I know, and the strange thing is they all somehow intertwine with the same cast of characters like you had mentioned earlier.
+And the strange thing is they all somehow intertwine with the same cast of characters like you had mentioned earlier.

 Unbelievable.